kikoDevv/kikoDevv/README.md

 # Hi there! 👋

-Welcome to my GitHub profile!
 I’m Nasrolla, a Software Engineering student and electrician with a focus on troubleshooting.
 I’m passionate about technology and dedicated to solving real-world problems through innovative solutions.

 ---
 ### 👨‍💻 About Me